Updated on 2 March, 2021

 Products that best match your individual needs are ranked against each other, making them easier to compare and select.

 How RateCity works out the Gold Award

-Over 4000 products were analysed and compared from a variety of lenders and providers, and only the top ten percent were deemed winners.
+Over 5000 products and variations were analysed and compared from a variety of lenders and providers, and only the top ten percent were deemed winners.

 RateCity has been comparing financial products for more than 13 years, and this has enabled us to develop the market-leading Real Time Ratings™ system, the cornerstone of our awards.